-The video below is from one of 2017 Summer Residential Course.
+The video below is from one of 2017 Summer Boarding Course.
 It provides an insight into the focus of the course, the activities and the views of the children attending.

 All of our courses follow a well-established education framework developed over many years with input from teachers, education experts and business leaders.
 This framework defines the skills and knowledge that children need to thrive in the 21st century.
 The world is changing very quickly and preparing children for their life to come is critical.
 They are under pressure from an incredible array of things today.
 Your children need tools to help them develop the right levels of confidence and resilience to build a future for themselves.
 Communication, collaboration, critical thinking, creative problem solving and the ability to lead are not handed to them at birth.
 These are skills that your children need to develop throughout their lives if they are to fulfil their potential.
 The earlier they start to develop these skills and understand how important they are, the more chance they have to lead an extraordinary life full of passion and purpose.
 Our courses help children do that.